Re-Establishing Healthy Routines and Habits in the New Normal

 - building or replenishing your emergency fund

 Self-care.
 The COVID-19 pandemic has been a stressful time: people are worrying about their loved ones, the economy, their own health, and their caring duties, and finding it hard to find time to switch off.
-It’s hard to turn off the news or put down the news apps, however, it’s important to carve out some time to take care of yourself.
+It’s hard to turn off the news or put down the news apps, however, it’s important to find some time to take care of yourself.

 Diet and exercise are a part of self-care, but so are things like getting enough sleep, taking time to unwind and relax, and planning time for social interactions.
 Here are some tips for getting into a good self-care routine in “the new normal”: